Snapr/javascript-fx/README.md

 3. Text
 ----------------------

 The library renders text into the image using `<canvas>` text.

-While editing text an editable CSS styled version of the text is made visible.
+While editing text an editable CSS styled version of the text is made visible (and a version of the base image without editable elements is shown).

 ### 3.1 Activation